You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 That's why they love all of the things we've been talking about today.

-Nationalizing Detroit, nationalizing the financial sector, getting more mass transit subsidies out there, trying to get you on those buses and trains, more education money.
+Nationalizing Detroit, nationalizing the financial sector, getting more mass transit subsidies out there, trying to get you on those buses and trains, more education money, you want it, you got it, says most governors.

 What is the plan here?

-The plan is to get over 50% of the people, 51% of the people addicted to a government program.
+The plan is to get over 50% of the people, 51% of the people, addicted to a government program.

 Then you've got them for life.

-Then you can threaten, you can demagogue anybody that comes along and says, you know, we really ought to adopt more of a freedom approach, that government is that has a monopoly on force, and therefore that force should be limited only to repel illegitimate force.
+Then you can threaten, you can demagogue anybody that comes along and says, you know, we really ought to adopt more of a freedom approach, that government has a monopoly on force, and therefore that force should be limited only to repel illegitimate force.

 You know, that's fundamentally the purpose of government, to prevent force and fraud.